py-pdf/pypdf/docs/user/extract-text.md

 The SVG generated here is bottom-up because the coordinate systems of PDF and SVG differ.

-Unfortunately in complicated PDF documents the coordinates given to the visitor-functions may be wrong.
+Unfortunately in complicated PDF documents the coordinates given to the visitor functions may be wrong.

 ## Why Text Extraction is hard

 ### Unclear Objective

-Extracting text from a PDF can be pretty tricky.
+Extracting text from a PDF can be tricky.
 In several cases there is no clear answer what the expected result should look like:

 1. **Paragraphs**: Should the text of a paragraph have line breaks at the same places